Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 Steambirds brings turn-based strategy to air combat gameplay mechanics.
 This unique combination makes things really interesting.
 How it works is that players draw paths for their planes and wait for their opponents to do the same.
 All this takes place in turns, with each player outmaneuvering the other and getting their targets right.

-The game offers a top-down simplified map view which works great for a turn-based dogfight game.
-You feel like you are commanding a squadron of air fighters on a war room.
+The game offers a top-down simplified map view, which works great for a turn-based dogfight game.
+You feel like you are commanding a squadron of air fighters in a war room.

 Your controls are limited to drawing paths for aircraft maneuvering; all fighter planes will attack rival planes automatically once they come into their line of sight.
 This doesn't mean the game is easy; you need to draw a correct pattern.
 Make sure you hit the pause button and plan your combat maneuvers before enemy aircraft turns your airplanes into toast.

 Steambirds takes place in an alternate history, with a steampunk theme.
 In this path of history, a super steam fuel power has been discovered, giving your zeppelins and spitfires an extra zing.
 The firepower is potent, and bombs can easily destroy an island in seconds.
 The alternate history angle adds a nice twist to the WWII era.
 While the game isn't as fast-paced as other Android air combat games, it will appeal to strategy fans.

 Dogfight is another engaging air combat simulation game that takes place during the First World War.
 It features colossal air combat in different environments.
 You will be maneuvering WWI-era fighter planes over snowy deserts, oceans, and lush green fields as you take on rival airplanes in head-to-head air battles.

 The game can be downloaded for free, but one needs to pay for the full version in-game.
 The free version includes a few training levels and a single airplane.
 The full version consists of a variety of historical WWI airplanes and plenty of missions to play.